purenix-org/purenix/README.md

 PureScript generally assumes that its backends perform strict evaluation, and some degree of memory management.
 Nix is a lazy language however, and is happy to leak memory.
-For most use cases this doesn't cause any issues, and in fact the laziness fact allows you to write more Haskell-like code than you usually would in PureScript.
+For most use cases this doesn't cause any issues, and in fact the laziness allows you to write more Haskell-like code than you usually would in PureScript.

 Still, it's good to keep these things in mind: